This post was last updated on November 4th, 2020 at 05:06 pm

 There are three categories of choosing who to target with your ad

-- Custom audiences – here you upload a customer contact list (emails) and facebook will use the data to see if they are on facebook.
+- Custom audiences – here you use pixel data or upload a customer contact list (emails) and facebook will use the data to see if they are on facebook.
 If they find a match, you can then go ahead and target them with your ads.

 The last two audiences are very powerful and profitable.
 Here’s an article showing you how to leverage them.